 Taking the $d^8$ configuration as the energy reference state and shifting the overall energy by $2U$, we have

 With these term energies, we can have a full understanding of all significant low-energy configurations of multi-hole systems.
-To this goal, Fig.~\ref{diagram_8hole} illustrates the energy level diagram in the atomic limit.
-Here, with the Racah parameter A denoting the interaction strength akin to Hubbard $U$ in single-orbitals, we have $U \approx A=6.0$ eV.
-As shown in Fig.~\ref{diagram_8hole}, the $d^7$ and $d^8L$ configurations are nearly degenerate, being separated by only about 0.2 eV that is considerably less than the hopping integrals mixing them.
-In particular, the charge transfer energy from $d^7$ to $d^8L$ is $\epsilon_p-U/2$, which is distinct from the energy cost from $d^8$ to $d^9L$ which is $\epsilon_p+U/2$.
+To this end, Fig.~\ref{diagram_8hole} illustrates the energy level diagram in the atomic limit.
+Here, with the Racah parameter A denoting the interaction strength akin to the Hubbard $U$ in a single-orbital, we have $U \approx A=6.0$~eV.
+As shown in Fig.~\ref{diagram_8hole}, the $d^7$ and $d^8L$ configurations are nearly degenerate, being separated by only about 0.2~eV, which is considerably less than the hopping integrals mixing them.
+In particular, the charge transfer energy from $d^7$ to $d^8L$ is $\epsilon_p-U/2$, which is distinct from the energy cost from $d^8$ to $d^9L$, which is $\epsilon_p+U/2$.

-In fact, as discussed below, turning on various hybridizations results in that, for both the ambient and 15.3 GPa systems, the GS configurations involving $d^7$ states also carry substantial weights (about half of the dominant configuration), which indicates its essential role in low-energy physics.
-The observation of strong involvement of $d^7$ is consistent with the picture of mixed-valence fluctuating ground state (GS), namely that the nominal Ni valence of $+2.67$ arises from a mixture of Ni$^{2+}$ and Ni$^{3+}$ states, although the $d^8L$ contribution is considerably stronger than the $d^7$ contribution.
+In fact, as discussed below, turning on various hybridizations results in GS configurations involving $d^7$ states that carry substantial weights in both ambient-pressure and 15.3~GPa systems.
+Their weights are about half that of the dominant configuration, indicating the essential role of $d^7$ states in low-energy physics.
+The observation of a substantial $d^7$ involvement is consistent with a picture of mixed-valence fluctuating ground state (GS), namely that the nominal Ni valence of $+2.67$ arises from a mixture of Ni$^{2+}$ and Ni$^{3+}$ states, although the $d^8L$ contribution is considerably stronger than the $d^7$ contribution.